The Brainy Guide to Boosting Your SaaS Sales

 - Number of conversions against the number of visitors

-The main thing to remember when it comes to A/B testing is that it is a continual process that doesn’t simply end once you’ve made some progress.
+The main thing to remember when it comes to A/B testing is that it should be a continual process in your sales cycle that doesn’t simply end once you’ve made some progress.
 A/B testing is something that you should be doing regularly if you want to maximise your conversion rates.

 Just because one of your customers has cancelled their subscription doesn’t mean that it’s the end of the road for you.
 SaaS customers leave for many reasons, including pricing, changes within their business, or the need for a different service.
 However, with the right win-back strategies, you can bring old users back into the fold and start reducing your churn rate.